 a.
-Charges - For each permanent dwelling, the Cooperative will provide a single-phase line extension including up to a 25-kVA overhead transformer, service drop, and meter at no charge for a distance of 600 feet, excluding right of way clearing.
-Distribution line extensions in excess of the above footage will require an advance nonrefundable contribution in aid of construction (CIAC) of \$7.50 per foot for primary excess footage and \$5.00 per foot for all secondary excess footage.
-There will also be a non-refundable CIAC for right of way clearing.
+Charges - For each Permanent Dwelling, the Cooperative will provide a single-phase line extension including up to a 25-kVA overhead transformer, service drop, and 200 amp rated meter at no charge for a distance of 300 feet, excluding right of way clearing.
+Distribution line extensions in excess of the above footage will require an advance nonrefundable contribution in aid of construction (CIAC) of \$9.00 per foot for primary excess footage and \$6.00 per foot for all secondary excess footage.
+There will also be a nonrefundable CIAC for right of way clearing.
 Extensions that require larger than a 25-kVA transformer per member and three-phase extensions will be on the same basis as Commercial and Industrial.